CowDogMoo/ansible-collection-workstation/roles/runzero_explorer/README.md

 Key tasks in this role:

+- Set architecture mapping for runZero Explorer.
+- Determine the binary architecture for runZero Explorer.
+- Set the unique token for downloading runZero Explorer.
-- Determine the download URL for runZero Explorer based on the OS family.
+- Create the directory for the runZero Explorer binary.
-- Download the runZero Explorer binary or executable.
+- Download the runZero Explorer binary.
+- Find runZero Agent files (if applicable).
+- Get the hash of the existing runZero Explorer file (if applicable).
+- Rename the most recent runZero Agent file to the default destination (if applicable).
-- Execute the runZero Explorer.
+- Execute runZero Explorer.

 ## Platforms